AviWind02/Login-project/README.md

 # Login-project

-This is just an easy Login and Sign up page with the scripts nothing too complex.
+This is just an easy login and sign up page with the scripts nothing too complex.